Stella Cottrell: Critical thinking

 Cottrell argues that critical thinking makes sense to the student if it is contextualised.
 Lecturers can encourage critical thought through the careful structuring of information and set exercises.

 In 2005, Critical Thinking Skills: Developing Effective Analysis and Argument was published.
 The book aimed to help readers "develop an understanding of what is meant by critical thinking, and to develop their own reasoning skills".
 Cottrell grounds critical thinking as an everyday activity, such as deciding whether we believe something that we're told.
 Within an academic context, she presents the challenge of thinking critically as rigorous verification and, if justified by the evidence, having the confidence to argue for an alternative view.
 In 2011, Victor Glynn reviewed it as "one of the best texts for general critical thinking around at the moment" in Education Bookseller.
-The current, third, edition of Critical Thinking Skills, published in 2017.
+The current, fourth edition of Critical Thinking Skills, was published in 2023.

 Personalised learning

 Cottrell encourages students to personalise their learning by reflecting on the way they learn and under what circumstances this is most effective.
 "If you are open, flexible and creative in trying new approaches, you will develop into a more rounded personality and a more effective learner".

 Her books take the position that each student is unique in the particular details of: